Scenarios for Requiring Users to Login

 If you want to have the best data possible for your event registration lists and do not want to see any Novi Guest purchasers, then you'll want to consider setting the Ability to Purchase setting on an event ticket to "Logged-in Members" or "Specific Group" or "Member Type."

-If a user is not logged in and this is selected, they'll see the following verbiage for locked-down member tickets:
+If a user is not logged in and the "Ability to Purchase" is not public - they'll see the following verbiage for locked-down tickets:

-If a user is logged in and this is selected, but their membership isn't current, they'll see the following verbiage for locked-down member tickets:
+If a user is logged in but their membership isn't current, they'll see the following verbiage for locked-down member tickets:

-- Note: If your site does not allow for non-member user account creation, please contact Novi if you'd like to change that.
+Note: If your site does not allow for non-member user account creation, please contact Novi if you'd like to change that setting.